darcros/ASCII-bot/README.md

 # ASCII-bot
-A Discord bot that makes ASCII using FIGlet and converting images
+A Discord bot that makes ASCII art
+*by converting images
+*using FIGlet